 Primitives are a good way to improve performance of simple but highly repetitive code or to reach down into the VM for work that can only be done there.
 This includes the accessing and manipulating of the VM internal state in ways not supported by the bytecode instruction set, interfacing to the world outside the object memory, or functions that must be atomic in order to avoid deadlocks.

 They are where a great deal of work gets done and typically a Smalltalk program might spend around 50% of execution time within primitives.
-For up to date details on the precise numbering of primitives in Squeak, refer to the Interpreter class > initializePrimitiveTable method.

 Primitives are used to handle activities such as:-

 a) Input